 Check to see if coolant is visible in the coolant surge tank.
 If the coolant inside the coolant surge tank is boiling, do not do anything else until it cools down.
-If coolant is visible but the coolant level mark is not visible, add a 50/50 mixture of clean, drinkable water and DEX-COOL coolant at the coolant surge tank to the top rib on the middle of the tank, but be sure the cooling system is cool before this is done.
-See Engine Overheating $\Rightarrow 262$.
+If coolant is visible but the coolant level mark is not at or above the indicated mark, add a 50/50 mixture of clean, drinkable water and DEX-COOL coolant.
+Be sure the cooling system is cool before this is done.
+See Engine Overheating ⇔ 296.

-The coolant surge tank is located in the engine compartment on the driver side of the vehicle.
-See Engine Compartment Overview \Rightarrow 254.
+The coolant surge tank is in the engine compartment on the driver side of the vehicle.
+See Engine Compartment Overview ⇔ 287.